SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-sunburn-editor-10-min-walk-through-from-design-to-phone.markdown

 Only thing I added was importing a model, which I did just prior to the event just to save time (and I have to stop talking to myself in bracketed comments like this =D )

-#### If you have more Queries on Sunburn or just want to ask questions on it, fee free to use the&nbsp;[SunBurn forum here](http://darkgenesis.zenithmoon.com/forums/forum/sunburn/ "SunBurn blog post forum on Dark Genesis")
+#### If you have more Queries on Sunburn or just want to ask questions on it, fee free to use the [SunBurn forum here](http://darkgenesis.zenithmoon.com/forums/forum/sunburn/ "SunBurn blog post forum on Dark Genesis")

 So without further a do here’s the video: